On the morning of July 15, 1997, Gianni Versace walked to a café not far from his Miami Beach mansion to buy an Italian newspaper.

 Yet no one guessed what Cunanan was capable of.

-"Even the word killer, it's amazing," Todd McDonald, a friend from San Diego, told the Washington Post after Cunanan's suicide.
+"Even the word killer, it's amazing," Todd McDonald, a friend from San Diego, told the Washington Post after Cunanan's death by suicide.
 "I can't imagine that someone I've hugged has killed all these people.
 It's a big awakening for all of us."

 Lee Miglin's family told Orth that neither he nor his 25-year-old son would have had anything to do with the killer.
-William Reese's murder, meanwhile, was deemed a functional homicide, the 45-year-old cemetery caretaker in the wrong place at the wrong time, when Cunanan just needed to switch vehicles.
+William Reese's murder, meanwhile, was deemed a functional homicide, the cemetery caretaker in the wrong place at the wrong time, when Cunanan just needed to switch vehicles.

-According to Orth's Vanity Fair piece, while the FBI was hunting for him between May and July, Cunanan was living under a fake name in a $36-a-day residence hotel called the Normandy Plaza.
+According to Orth's Vanity Fair piece, while the FBI was hunting for him between May and July, Cunanan was living under a fake name in a $36-per-day residence hotel called the Normandy Plaza.
 It was by the beach, but otherwise nothing to write home about.

 Witnesses from the local gay nightlife scene would remember seeing an immaculately dressed Cunanan out regularly, and he was also said to have worked occasionally as an escort.
 He checked out of the hotel three days before Versace's murder, after which he and the fabulously wealthy, successful and internationally famous fashion icon would be linked forever.

-Just as Andrew Cunanan always envisioned.
+Just as Cunanan always envisioned.

 (Originally published on Nov.
 16, 2017, at 4 a.m.
 PT)